IEDMS/standard-bkt/readme.txt

      alternatively '-v 10,g,1', '-v 5,n,2,folds.txt,o' - 5-fold unstratified
      c.-v. predicting state 2, [o]output folds to 'folds.txt', and here
      '-v 5,n,2,folds.txt,i', folds are actually read [i]n from the file.
--p : report model predictions on the train set 0-no (default), 1-yes; 2-yes,
+-p : report model predictions on the train set 0-no (default), 1-yes; works with
-     plus output state probability; works with -v and -m parameters.
+     -v and -m parameters.
 -U : controls how update to the probability distribution of the states is
      updated.
 Takes the following format '-U r|g[,t|g]', where first character controls how prediction treats known observations, second -- how